cchauve/PlasBin-flow/example/binning/README.md

-# Preprocessing samples for PlasBin-flow
+# Preprocessing and processing samples for PlasBin-flow

 The file `input.csv` contains an example (composed of two assemblies of a *Pseudomonas aeruginosa* sample, one Unicycler